Billiz1122/Discord-token-vc-joiner/README.md

 ### Installation

-1. Enter your your SERVER ID, VOICE CHANNEL ID  in `config.json`
+3. Enter your GUILD ID , VOICE CHANNEL ID  in `config.json`

-2. Add your account tokens into `tokens.txt` file
+4. Add your account tokens into `tokens.txt` file

-3. Run the file
+5. Run the file
    ```
    run.bat
    ```